ABOUT THE PROJECT

 Waterfront Seattle will improve key east-west streets to strengthen connections between downtown and the waterfront.
 Each of these east-west streets has a unique character, connecting different neighborhoods and opening them up to the new waterfront.

-As part of these efforts, we will construct a new staircase, elevator and elevated walkway on Union Street connecting Western Avenue and Alaskan Way.
-The new connection will be accessible, comfortable and welcoming.
-The work will also feature public art from local artist Norie Sato.
+As part of these efforts, we have constructed a new staircase, elevator and elevated walkway on Union Street connecting Western Avenue and Alaskan Way.
+We aimed for the new connection to be accessible, comfortable and welcoming.
+The work also features public art from local artist Norie Sato.

 Artist Norie Sato has been working with the project team for Union Street to design both integrated and free-standing artwork.
 Her artwork takes its inspiration from the natural environment that manages to make its presence felt on the working waterfront.
 While performing research on the site, Sato observed a fern growing out of a crack in the side of a building.
 She also noted the ubiquity of seagulls.
 Her project overlays these two representations of the flora and fauna of the waterfront to bring attention to the ecology of shoreline that persists even in the midst of built infrastructure.